IUS-CS/s20-project-jakob-drew-bryce-a-dog/README.md

-# INSERT GAME NAME HERE
+# <Insert game name here>

-INSERT GAME NAME HERE is an endless survival Virtual Reality game.
-When the game is loaded up you start in an environment where you are faced by a bow stand.
+<Insert game name here> is an endless survival Virtual Reality game.
+When the game is loaded up you start in an environment where you are faced by a pedestal holding a bow.
 Your first objective is to teleport to the bow stand and pick up the bow.
-After the bow is picked up, you are able to shoot the target that is in front of you.
-Shooting this target will start the spawning of various enemies, as well as a timer that counts up.
-Use the bow that you picked up to neutralize the enemies in game.
+After the bow is picked up, you are able to shoot a target in front of you.
+Shooting this target will start the spawning of various enemies around you, as well as a timer that counts up.
+Use the bow that you picked up to neutralize the enemies in the game.
 Survive as long as you can!

 ## Prerequisites